 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 7 x online modules across the trimester (2-3 hours each), 7 x 2 hour seminars across the trimester, and 8 x 2 hour practicals across the trimester.

 |Scheduled learning activities - cloud (online)||

 7 x online modules across the trimester (2-3 hours each), 7 x online collaborative tasks across the trimester.
 1 x 2-day compulsory practical workshop at the Melbourne (Burwood) campus across one weekend during trimester (i.e. both Saturday and Sunday).

 |In-person attendance requirements||

-Both Cloud and Campus enrolled students are required to attend either the Burwood or Waurn Ponds campus during the exam period to complete AT4: Practical examination.
+Both Online and Campus enrolled students are required to attend either the Burwood or Waurn Ponds campus during the end of unit assessment period to complete Assessment task 4: Practical examination.

 Note for International students only: